 Worship is the center of our being.

-It is the spring from which all things flow.
+Worship is the font from which all things flow.
 Our Identity as humans, our purpose in the world, and our relationship with God and others are all formed and defined in worship.
-As we worship the Image Maker, we are made more into his image, to reflect God's love, power, and grace to the world.
+As we worship the God, we are made more into his image, to reflect God's love, power, and grace to the world.
 When we come together to worship as a community, we lean on and draw from the traditions of those who have gone before us.
 That is our rhythm, our liturgy.
 We are led by the liturgy to pray together, to read scripture, to confess our sins and receive forgiveness.
-Together we come to the table, sharing bread and wine as we understand it to be the body and blood of Jesus Christ.
+Together we come to the altar, sharing bread and wine.
+Through the prayers and the work of the Holy Spirit, we believe consecrated bread and wine to possess the “Real Presence” of Jesus, mystically being body and blood of Jesus Christ.
 It is through worship that we are made to be more fully human and are transformed into the likeness of Christ.
 It is through worship that we remember what it is that binds us together and are sent out into the world as the loved and redeemed of God, inviting others into the story that God is writing in and through creation.

 We offer two distinct worship offerings on Sunday at 8:00am and 10:30am.
 Here is what you can expect at each one of our Sunday services: